 We’ll see how it all works out, but feels right for now.

-Brett Farmiloe is the Founder and CEO of a digital marketing company that ranks really well on Google.
+Brett Farmiloe is the Founder and CEO of a SEO company that ranks really well on Google.
 Search “digital marketing company,” and you’ll see Markitors.